Azure Notification Hubs

 Push notifications are delivered through platform-specific infrastructures called Platform Notification Systems (PNS).
 A PNS offers barebones functions (that is, no support for broadcast, personalization) and have no common interface.
-For instance, in order to send a notification to a Windows Store app, a developer must contact the WNS (Windows Notification Service), to send a notification to an iOS device, the same developer has to contact APNS (Apple Push Notification Service), and send the message a second time.
+For instance, to send a notification to a Windows Store app, a developer must contact the WNS (Windows Notification Service).
+To send a notification to an iOS device, the same developer has to contact APNS (Apple Push Notification Service), and send the message a second time.
 Azure Notification hubs help by providing a common interface, along with other features to support push notifications across each platform.

 At a high level, though, all platform notification systems follow the same pattern:

 - The client app contacts the PNS to retrieve its handle.
 The handle type depends on the system.
 For WNS, it is a URI or "notification channel."
 For APNS, it is a token.

 - The client app stores this handle in the app back-end for later usage.
 For WNS, the back-end is typically a cloud service.
 For Apple, the system is called a provider.